aliciakw/channel-feed/README.md

 A one page web app for listing channel sessions.

 ####Get up and Running
-Before you can run the application, be sure to:
+Before running the application, be sure to:
 `npm install` to install all dependencies.
 `webpack` to compile all assets in the /app --> /builds/bundle.js.